-Everything We Know About 'Raising Dion' Season 2
+Everything We Know About Netflix's 'Raising Dion' Season 2

 The rest of the supporting cast is a bit of a toss up, but we'll probably see Sammi Haney and Gavin Munn return as Dion's friends Esperanza and Jonathan, respectively.
 Given that scientific organization BIONA is still around, Ali Ahn will likely return as Suzanne Wu, the organization's head.